-Key Takeaways: Can You Sell a House in Foreclosure in West Virginia?
+Key Takeaways: Can You Sell a House in Foreclosure West Virginia?

-There is no rule that prevents you from selling your house in foreclosure in West Virginia; however, the process is more complex compared to selling a typical property since there is a short deadline.
+There is no rule that prevents you from selling your house in foreclosure; however, the process is more complex compared to selling a typical West Virginia property since there is a short deadline.

 That said, once you receive a Notice of Default, you must take action immediately (that is, if you know you cannot pay the bank what you owe due to potential bankruptcy).